fxamacker/cbor/README.md

 # CBOR library in Go
 CBOR is a concise binary alternative to JSON, and is specified in [RFC 7049](https://tools.ietf.org/html/rfc7049).

 This library makes encoding and decoding CBOR painless.
-It's a great fit for a variety of projects using CBOR.
+There's practically no learning curve if you know `encoding/json`.

+It's a great fit for a variety of projects.
 It’s small enough for IoT.
 And reliable enough for [WebAuthn (FIDO2) servers](https://github.com/fxamacker/webauthn).
-It avoids crashes and exploits when decoding malicious CBOR data.
+With extensive tests, fuzzing, and data validation, it avoids crashing on malicious CBOR data.

 Install with ```go get github.com/fxamacker/cbor``` and use it like Go's ```encoding/json```.
 It supports `` `json:"name"` `` keys!